 If it’s good enough for Survivor, it’s good enough for the adventure junkie in all of us.
 Snorkel in the world-famous Jellyfish Lake on this small island nation near the Philippines.
 Those allergic will definitely want to cover up but otherwise, a minor sting or two on the lips will be the worst of it.
 We think the risk is worth the reward to experience this unexplainable natural wonder, where millions of harmless jellyfish pulsate everyday from one end to the other of this saltwater lake surrounded by scenic woods.

 Chernobyl Disaster Tour near Prypiat, Ukraine

 Visit one of eeriest modern-day ghost towns on a tour of Chernobyl, just two decades after the worst nuclear disaster in the history of mankind.
 Never mind that you aren’t allowed to eat or smoke in the open air and must acknowledge the possible health complications from radiation.Along with a view of the reactor and a stop near the Red Forest, a highlight will be seeing what’s left of Pripyat, a city frozen in time and a regional relic to the stolen lives of the incident.

 Bike on Yungas Road near La Paz, Bolivia

 The North Yungas Road in Bolivia is a mountain biker’s dream conquest and commonly known as the “World’s Most Dangerous Road” or “Road of Death.”
 The steep and bumpy ride starts high in the rarefied air of the Bolivian Andes at La Paz and plunges for 40 miles through lush, sub-tropical Yungas to the sleepy town of Coroico.
-Be careful though because the road is narrow and hugs the walls of the sheer valley as it snakes beneath waterfalls and rocky overhangs.
+Be careful because the road is extremely narrow, hugging the walls of the sheer valley below as it snakes beneath waterfalls and rocky overhangs.